-Divorcing parents' rights will vary depending on the type of child custody and visitation they have.
-This article explains the differences between types of custody, including:
+Separating parents' rights will vary depending on the type of child custody and visitation.
+This article explains the different types of child custody, including:

 Sole vs. Joint Custody

 "Sole custody" refers to an arrangement where one parent has both legal and physical custody of the child.
-The noncustodial parent generally has visitation, also called parenting time.
+The non-custodial parent generally has visitation rights, also called parenting time.
 The parent with sole physical custody will likely be entitled to child support if requested by the custodial parent.

-Typically, sole custody arises because a judge determined that the non-custodial parent is less fit to parent.
-In other cases a parent may choose to be less involved and give the other parent sole custody.
+Typically, sole custody arises because a judge determines that the non-custodial parent is less fit to parent.
+In other cases, a parent may choose to be less involved and give the other parent sole custody of a child.

-If you are divorced and your minor children live with you most of the time, then you have primary physical custody.
-Family courts tend to award one parent primary physical custody and the other parent visitation.
-(Visitation may also be called parenting time).
+If you are divorced and your minor children live primarily with you, you have primary physical custody.
+Family courts tend to award one parent primary physical custody and the other parent visitation, or "parenting time."

-Courts and state laws increasingly favor joint parenting plans and arrangements set between the parents themselves.
-More and more parent-time schedules are drafted so that children spend more overnights with the noncustodial parent.
-Utah's custody and visitation statute, for example, has an equal parent-time schedule that is an option that the court may order in cases where the parents have shown they each are able to care for the children 50% of the time.
+Courts and state laws increasingly favor joint parenting plans and arrangements that are agreed upon by the parents themselves.
+More and more, parenting-time schedules are drafted so that children spend more overnights with the non-custodial parent.
+Utah's custody and visitation statute, for example, has an equal parent-time schedule.
+A court may order this option in cases where the parents have shown they can each care for the children 50% of the time.

 The most common custody and visitation arrangement used in family courts is as follows:

 - One parent has primary physical custody

-- The noncustodial parent has generous time with the kids, including frequent overnights
+- The non-custodial parent has a generous amount of time with the kids, including frequent overnights

 - Both parents have shared legal custody of the child